knolleary/pubsubclient/tests/README.md

 The file `testcases/settings.py` is used to config the test environment.

- - `server_ip` - the IP address of the broker the client should connect to
+ - `server_ip` - the IP address of the broker the client should connect to (the broker port is assumed to be 1883).
- - `arduino_ip` - the IP address the arduino should us
+ - `arduino_ip` - the IP address the arduino should use (when not testing DHCP).

 Before each sketch is compiled, these values are automatically substituted in.
 To do this, the suite looks for lines that _start_ with the following: